cjsatuforc/sodium/README.md

 Q: Why is this named sodium?

-A: Because it enables fusion tests (See https://en.wikipedia.org/wiki/Sodium_fusion_test)
+A: Because it enables fusion tests (and our founder has a terrible sense of humor.
+See https://en.wikipedia.org/wiki/Sodium_fusion_test)